datumorphism/datumorphism.github.io/content/wiki/machine-learning/bayesian/bayesian-linear-regression.md

 \end{equation}
 $$

-It is not surprising that requiring the maximum likelihood will lead to the same result as least-squares due to log takes out exponential.
+It is not surprising that requiring the maximum likelihood will lead to the same result as the least-squares since the log operation takes out the exponential operation.

 ## Bayesian Linear Model